belastingdienst/opr-paas/docs/overview/core_concepts/paasns.md

   PaasNs resource could be in a namespace which is the product of a PaasNs resources in a namespace, which...

-  As as the top namespace is the product of a PaasNs resource in the namespace called after the Paas, all child PaasNs's are assumed to be part of the same Paas.
+  As the top namespace is the product of a PaasNs resource in the namespace called after the Paas, all child PaasNs's are assumed to be part of the same Paas.

 !!!
 Note